StephenFluin/smartcon-developer/index.md

 **SmartCon Developer** is a track within the broader [Smart Contract Summit](https://www.smartcontractsummit.io/) focused exclusively on Blockchain and Smart Contract developers.

 Tune in on August 6th starting at [9:00AM EDT](https://www.inyourowntime.zone/2021-08-06_09.00_America.New_York) to our livestream.
 We've got amazing speakers from around the globe talking about the biggest topics relevant to developers in our industry.
-Get updates from the Solidity team, Etherscan, Alchemy, Web3.JS, and much more.
+Get updates from Etherscan, Alchemy, Web3.JS, and much more.

 <div class="remix-callout">
     <a href="https://hopin.com/events/smart-contract-summit-1?ref=9612bdfe2e85" class="cl-button--ghost solidity-tracked">Get Your Ticket</a>